Not all Wooden Paint Sticks are Created Equal

 Yes, I was among those young people today that have a mountain of college debt and are under-employed.

-Having earned a degree in psychology, I quickly learned that the degree and $1.89 will buy a small cup of coffee at Dunkin’ Donuts.
+Having earned a degree in psychology, I quickly learned that the degree and about $6 bucks will buy a double half-cup of half-caff at Starbuck’s.

 Most of the people he did business with have passed on, as he did (before I was born), but I like the feel of doing business as Henry Bukke Painting & Decorating.